bitpay/bitcore-node/README.md

 A Bitcoin blockchain indexing and query service.
 Intended to be used with as a Bitcoin full node or in conjunction with a Bitcoin full node.

+## Upgrading from previous versions of Bitcore Node

+There is no upgrade path from previous versions of Bitcore Node due to the removal of the included Bitcoin Core software.
+By installing this version, you must resynchronize the indexes from scratch.

 ## Install

 ```bash